elizabethxlee/Introduction-to-Java-Programming-10th-edition-/Chapter 1 - Introduction/Checkpoints.md

 A comment is ignored by the compiler because it is not a programming statement.

-A comment line is denoted by 2 slashes (//) before the commentary text A comment paragraph is denoted by /&ast before commentary text and &ast/ after commentary text.
+A comment line is denoted by 2 slashes (//) before the commentary text A comment paragraph is denoted by / &ast before commentary text and &ast / after commentary text.

 *(Liang, p.
 13)*